Server

 Routes

-GET /health— health check (no auth)POST /api/*— repo and feature management (Bearer token auth)GET /terminal/ws— WebSocket proxy to ttyd (token query param auth)
+GET /health— health check (no auth)POST /api/*— repo, feature, session, file, and pane management (Bearer or Basic auth)GET /ws/panes— multiplexed WebSocket for terminal access (token query param or subprotocol auth)

 See API Reference for full details.